cyberrangecz/frontend-training-agenda/README.md

 ## Usage

-To use the user and group management in your Angular application follow these steps:
+To use the training agenda in your Angular application follow these steps:

 1. Run `npm install kypo-training-agenda`
 1. Install all peer dependencies